-- --- Pre-blur occurs before other PosterWise processing.
-Therefore, it is usually a good idea to adjust Pre-blur first to roughly the value you want before working with other controls. - --- Depending on Pre-blur strength, edge fringing or noise along your image's edge may be emphasized.
-To avoid that, increase the Crop frame edge by value located below the Pre-blur control.
+Pre-blur occurs before other PosterWise processing.
+Therefore, it is usually a good idea to adjust Pre-blur first to roughly the value you want before working with other controls.

+edge by value located below the Pre-blur slider.
 Or apply our powerful CleanCrop effect, if available to you.